kevin-alex-12/os222/links.md

 3. [Authentication Software Vs. Encription Software: Know the Basics](https://geekflare.com/authentication-vs-encryption-software/)<br>
 Need something to protect your data?
 Here, you can known about two basic features of data security.
 The one is authentication and the other is encryption.

+4. [Classic SysAdmin: The Linux Filesystem Explained] (https://www.linuxfoundation.org/blog/blog/classic-sysadmin-the-linux-filesystem-explained)<br>
+This is an explanation about old Linux Filesystem.
+You need read this before understanding the topography of the filesystem because the documentation is not exist.
 <br>
 <hr>
 &copy; {{ site.copyright }} --- {{ site.author }} --- Version: {{ site.version }}.